Team Snowden have made the decision to scratch...

 Perth Spring & Summer Racing Carnival

-The Perth Spring & Summer Racing Carnival kicks off in late October with the running of the first group race of the season in WA, the Group 3 $150 000 Prince Of Wales Stakes.
-This 1200m weight-for-age sprint is usually held on the same day as the coveted WS Cox Plate in Melbourne.
+The Perth Spring & Summer Racing Carnival kicks off in late October or early November with the running of the first Group race of the season in WA, the Group 3 $150,000 Prince Of Wales Stakes.
+This 1200m weight-for-age sprint is usually held on the same day as the coveted VRC Derby Day in Melbourne.

 The following week in November, the first Group 2 race in Perth is run, the Lee Steere Stakes.
 Worth $250 000 this weight-for-age race is run over 1400m and is a good follow up race for runners that previously contested the Prince Of Wales Stakes.

-The next Saturday in November, Ascot holds two black type events.
-The first is a quality handicap event, the Group 3 $150 000 RJ Peters Stakes (1500m).
-The final race of the day is the showcase of the meeting and the first group race for three-year-olds at the carnival, the well respected Group 3 WA Champion Fillies Stakes.
-For three-year-old fillies at set weights, the Champion Fillies Stakes is run over 1600m and is worth an attractive $200 000.
+The next Saturday in November is Ascot Gold Cup Day featuring a triple shot of Group 3 racing including the Group 3 WA Champion Fillies Stakes.
+For three-year-old fillies at set weights, the Champion Fillies Stakes is run over 1600m and is worth an attractive $200,000.

 The most anticipated and revered race held in Perth takes place the following Saturday, the Group 1 $1 million Railway Stakes (1600m).
 This open handicap event is the first Group 1 race of the season in WA and is the richest and most prestigious event held in Perth.

 Sharing Railway Stakes Day is the Group 1 Winterbottom Stakes.
-It is a 1200m weight-for-age race worth a very lucrative $750 000 and the premier sprint race of the carnival.
+It is a 1200m weight-for-age race worth a very lucrative $1 million and the premier sprint race of the carnival.

-One of the most popular racedays in the Perth Summer Carnival is the Perth Cup Day, held annually on New Years’ Day.
-The feature event is the Group 2 $500 000 Perth Cup, an open handicap event for horses aged three years and older run over 2400m.
-It is a true staying test and attracts a quality field of contenders as well as a large crowd of spectators and punters each New Years’ Day.
+One of the most popular race days in the Perth Summer Carnival is the Perth Cup Day, held annually around New Years’ Day.
+The feature event is the Group 2 $400,000 Perth Cup, an open handicap event for horses aged three years and older run over 2400m.
+It is a true staying test and attracts a quality field of contenders as well as a large crowd of spectators and punters each New Years’.

 Perth Autumn Racing Carnival